Ángel Melogno

-Miguel Ángel Melogno (22 March 1905 – 27 March 1945) was an Uruguayan footballer who played 5 matches for Uruguay national team.
+Miguel Ángel Melogno (22 March 1905 – 27 March 1945) was a Uruguayan footballer who played 5 matches for Uruguay national team.
 He was part of the team which won the first ever World Cup in 1930.
 He has also won the gold medal with national team in 1928 Olympics, but he did not play in any matches.
 He played club football for Bella Vista Montevideo.